 District Judge orders the locks to be removed to allow Hindu “pooja and darshan”.
 Muslims constitute a Babri Mosque Action Committee (BMAC) in protest.

-November 9th 1989: Shilanayas performed – PM Rajiv Gandhi allows the VHP to perform Shilanayas (laying of foundation stone) near disputed area.
+November 9th 1989: Shilanayas performed – PM Rajiv Gandhi allows the VHP to perform Shilanayas (laying of foundation stone) near the disputed area.

 1989: All title suits shifted to Allahabad High Court.
-Another suit in name of Ram Lalla Virajman filed in the High Court, naming the parties in the Nirmohi Akhara (1959) and Sunni Waqf Board (1961) suits as defendants.
+Another suit in name of Ram Lalla Virajman was filed in the High Court, naming the parties in the Nirmohi Akhara (1959) and Sunni Waqf Board (1961) suits as defendants.

 September 25th 1990: Rath Yatra – LK Advani launches a Rath Yatra from Somnath (Gujarat) to Ayodhya (UP) to incite support for the Movement.
 Communal riots break out.

-December 6th 1992: Babri demolished – Babri Mosque razed by violent mob of Karsevaks.
+December 6th 1992: Babri demolished – Babri Mosque razed by a violent mob of Karsevaks.
 The Karsevaks leave behind a make-shift temple in its place.

 January 7th 1993: State acquires Ayodhya land – Narsimha Rao Government issues an ordinance acquiring 67.7 acres of land (Site and adjoining areas).
-Later it was passed as a law – Acquisition of Certain Areas at Ayodhya Act, 1993 to facilitate acquisition of land by Central government.
+Later it was passed as a law – Acquisition of Certain Areas at Ayodhya Act, 1993 to facilitate the acquisition of land by the Central government.

 1994: Ismail Faruqui Judgment – The SC by a majority of 3:2 upheld the constitutionality of Acquisition of Certain Areas at Ayodhya Act.